Forrest31/Baseball-Betting-Model/README.md

 ### Data Cleaning
 Data cleaning was require to created consistency for both the dependent and indpendent variables.
 Specific efforts included:
--Creating consistent team names
+1. Creating consistent team names
--Creating consistent results
+2. Creating consistent results
--Removing incomplete/unfinished games (NA values)
+3. Removing incomplete/unfinished games (NA values)

 ### Feature Engineering
 The goal for this project was to create a single observation for each game.
 A significant feature engineering effort was required to create season-to-date and recent (defined as last 5 games based off performance testing) for two key statistics with predictive power:
-*Pythagorean record
+1. Pythagorean record
 Pythagorean record is a well-understood metric for determining what a team's record "should be" based on the numbers of runs scored and allowed.
 To create this metric, I added up each team's runs scored and allowed for every game prior to the one being played in that season as well as the 5 games.
 All four inputs (home and visitor runs scored and allowed) as well as the recent and season to date Pythagorean records were independent variables in the model.

-*Log 5
+2. Log 5
 Log 5 is the probability that a team with a certain winning percentage will defeat a team with a particular winning percentage.
 To calculate this, I added up each team's wins for every game prior to the one being played in that season as well as the 5 games and divided it by the total number of games played to create winning percentages.
 All six inputs (home and visitor wins, losses, and winning percentages) as well as the recent and season to date Log 5 for the home team were independent variables in the model.

 ### Data Leakage